The GACTC has institutional accreditation through Middle States Association of Secondary Schools

 The part-time program, which operates from August to August for two years encompasses classroom and clinical instruction in all phases of direct patient care, including dispensing medication and IV Therapy.
 At the programs, completion, graduates are equipped to take the National Exam for Licensure.
 The Greater Altoona Career and Technology Center’s Practical Nursing Program currently has a 94%-100% pass rate on this exam.

 Applicants are accepted into the Fall Full-time Program from January through July of each year and the Part-time program from January through July every other year.
 Applications can be obtained through the Practical Nursing Office, or by calling 814-946-8490.

 Financial Aid is available to help meet tuition and other course fees.

 Graduate of an approved high school or G.E.D. equivalent.
 (An official copy of high school transcript and/or GED test scores required).

-Satisfactory completion of pre-admission aptitude test.
-(PSB) This test is given during the months of October through July on an as-needed basis each year in the Practical Nursing Department.
+Satisfactory completion of pre-admission aptitude test; the GACTC uses the TEAS exam.
+This test is given on an as-needed basis each year in the Practical Nursing Department.
 Scores are valid for a period of 2 years.

 Submission of three confidential references.
 (Forms will be supplied at the time of aptitude testing).
 It is required that the evaluator send the reference directly to the school in an effort to maintain confidentiality.